piotrpersona/etcd-core/README.md

 Raft’s mechanism for changing the set of servers in the cluster uses a new joint consensus approach where the majorities of two different configurations overlap during transitions.
 This allows the cluster to continue operating normally during configuration changes.

 ---
+### Terms in Raft

+* Raft divides time into **terms** of arbitrary length.
+* Terms are numbered with consecutive integers.
+* Each term begins with an election, in which one or more candidates attempt to become leader.

+---
 ### Raft flow